ashwani2k/autoscaler/cluster-autoscaler/SYNC-CHANGES/SYNC_CHANGES-1.27.md

      - 	ApSouth2RegionID     = "ap-south-2"     // Asia Pacific (Hyderabad).
 	   -  EuCentral2RegionID   = "eu-central-2"   // Europe (Zurich).
 	   -  EuSouth2RegionID     = "eu-south-2"     // Europe (Spain).
   - A new controller `balancer` is added to the `autoscaler` repo at a peer level to `cluster-autoscaler` and `vertical-pod-autoscaler`.
-Currently with this release we have not consumed this in our usage of Cluster Autoscaler and will need further investigation.
+We will need further investigation to see if this component is useful for gardener.
+  - The types for fields in `Readiness` struct in `clusterstate/clusterstate.go` are changed now to []string from int.

 ### During vendoring k8s
 - mcm v0.47.0 -> 0.49.0